Understanding your results.

 Because they are an expression of relative word proportionality, the quotients found in the Overrepresentation column serve and additional function: they act as estimations of confidence.
 For instance, in response to the first question on our survey on the meaning of life1, the word love had an overrepresentation quotient of 32.389.
 This means that it expressed a frequency that was proportionally a little more than 32 times greater than its frequency of appearance in the background corpus.
 Given that 346 participants provided responses that were on average 51.09 words in length, a total of 17,678 words comprised the response set to the question.

 In order for the proportionality of the word love to become equal to its expression in the background corpus (i.e., in order for the Overrepresentation quotient to become 1.0), and thereby become not particularly associated with the stimulus producing the responses that contain it, we would need to increase our existing word pool by approximately 31 times its current size without acquiring any additional instances of the word.
-Given consistency in the average response length, this would necessitate acquiring an additional 548,000 words across 10,726 additional participants, each of whom must never mention the word in response to the question.
+Given consistency in the average response length, this would necessitate acquiring an additional 548,000 words across 10,726 additional participants, each of whom must never mention the word love in response to the question.
 Given the word's frequency in the current pool, however, it becomes quite apparent that such a result would be highly unlikely, and one can then maintain a high degree of confidence that the word love is associated with this particular question about the meaning of life.

 If one form of a frequently used word is overrepresented in your sample, then often times that word’s inflections, determiners, and synonyms will also be overrepresented.
 For instance, if the word, “hurry,” is both frequent and overrepresented in your sample, then such word inflections as “hurries,” “hurried,” and “hurrying,” are also likely to be overrepresented.
 Similarly, such synonyms as, “rush,” and, “hustle,” are also likely to be overrepresented.
 These inflections, determiners, synonyms and other related terms together elaborate on your basic gists to form what we define as concepts.